Veterans Service Organization

 Think about the last time you received what you needed when you needed it.
 Did you call it a gift or even a miracle?
 In the American Legion Auxiliary that “need meeting-gift giving” happens continuously.
-And it’s possible because as the largest women’s patriotic service organization in the world our membership of more than 850,000 strong is fiercely dedicated to serving, helping, and meeting needs.
-Our focus is what it’s always been: servicemembers, veterans and their families in their communities.
+And it’s possible because as a patriotic service organization in the world our membership of more than 550,000 strong is fiercely dedicated to serving, helping, and meeting needs.
+Our focus is what it’s always been: service members, veterans and their families in their communities.
 And our members produce annual statistics in the millions.

-The women of the American Legion Auxiliary make a difference in the lives of all Americans.
+The members of the American Legion Auxiliary make a difference in the lives of all Americans.
 They educate children, organize community events and help our nation’s veterans through legislative action and volunteerism.
-The American Legion Auxiliary is the world's largest women's patriotic service organization with nearly 1 million members in 10,100 communities.
-Auxiliary members are a unique group of women, joined in the fellowship of volunteerism, patriotism and dedicated to veterans, young people and communities.
+We are the male and female spouses, grandmothers, mothers, sisters, and direct and adopted female descendants of members of The American Legion.
+Some of us are veterans ourselves.
+Auxiliary members are a unique group of men and women, joined in the fellowship of volunteerism, patriotism and dedicated to veterans, young people and communities.

 We take our role as a veterans service organization seriously; meeting the needs of veterans and keeping those needs front and center in the minds of the American public!

 - The Auxiliary and the Legion are often centers for community and civic activities in mid-America, and provide a focal point for citizens’ involvement.